-In Greece, building activity weakened further in 2017 following the completion of certain major public works projects in the first half of the year.
-Private building activity remained subdued with minimal new works, despite the increasing demand from the expanding tourism sector.
-Export volumes remained high although the strengthening of the Euro against the US Dollar combined with the considerable increase in fuel prices, affected profitability margins.
-Included in results is also a $\in$ 4 million restructuring charge as a result of a staff voluntary reduction program which took place in the fourth quarter of the year.
+In Greece, building activity weakened further in 2017, following the completion of certain major public works projects in the first half of the year.
+Private building activity remained at extraordinarily low levels, despite increasing demand from the expanding tourism sector.
+Export volumes remained high, although the strengthening of the Euro against the US Dollar combined with the increased fuel prices, affected profitability margins.
+Included in results is also a $\ensuremath{\leqslant} 4$ million restructuring charge, as a result of a staff voluntary reduction program which took place in the fourth quarter of the year.